-- · Scholarships to encourage students of high scholastic ability. - · Grants to students who demonstrate financial need. - Grants to encourage co-curricular activities especially in the areas of art (including photography), athletics, music, and/or theatre. - · Employment opportunities and loans to assist qualified students in supplementing their financial resources.
+- · Scholarships to encourage students of high scholastic ability. - Grants to students who demonstrate financial need. - Grants to encourage co-curricular activities especially in the areas of art (including photography), athletics, eSports, music (choral, color guard, instrumental, jazz, keyboard), and/or theatre. - Employment opportunities and loans to assist qualified students in supplementing their financial resources.